OutlierVentures/ArBot/README.md

 </p>

-## Requirements
+## Requirements and Install

-Linux or MacOS and Docker.
+Requires Linux or MacOS and Docker.

+Install: `pip3 install .`

 ## Usage